dennisfleischmann/dotnet-core-with-react/README.md

 be able to use Server Side Rendering.
 It is a great way to reuse all React Components to create Server Pages.</p>

-The purpose of the example is for my own investigation of Visual Studio 2017 and ASP.NET MVC Core.
-The technologies used include
+<p>The purpose of the example is for my own investigation of Visual Studio 2017 and ASP.NET MVC Core.
+The technologies used include</p>

 <ul>
     <li>Just released Visual Studio 2017</li>